zkniebel/SitecoreDXG-Docs/getting-started/using-sitecoredxg/using-the-provided-aws-s3-deploy-completion-handler.md

 2. \(Optional\) if you wish to set the completion handler as the default then update the `DefaultCompletionHandlers` property in the `./settings.js` file with required settings for calling the completion handler
 3. **If you are running the SitecoreDXG Generation Service** as a Windows service then you need to restart the service

+#### WARNING: You should always deploy to an empty directory

+The AWS S3 Deploy Completion Handler is designed to perform clean deployments, meaning that any files in the targeted S3 folder will be deleted immediately prior to the deployment.
+You can use the `S3FolderPath` parameter to set the target deployment location to somewhere other than the bucket's root \(the default\).
+Note that anything in the target directory \(or the root if the target directory is not set\) will be deleted.

 ## Parameters

 The AWS S3 Deploy Completion Handler **requires a single parameter** that holds a JSON object with the following syntax: